I entered the Metro Toronto Convention Centre’s front entrance not really knowing what to expect.

 The train ride was fantastic with amazing views of Southern Ontario.

-We were beyond grateful that over two days we were able to pack in so many meetings.
+We were beyond grateful that over two days we could pack in so many meetings.

 We first met with MP and Conservative Party Shadow Minister of International Development Garnett Genuis.
 MP Genuis was first elected in 2015 in the riding of Sherwood Park – Fort Saskatchewan in the province of Alberta.
 As the Shadow Minister for International Development, MP Genuis has been very engaged in Human Rights and democratic advocacy.
 We spoke with MP Genuis about the importance of the ASGM sector for communities in the developing world and the rural poor, as it represents one of the greatest opportunities to transfer wealth from the rich to the poor and support greater economic freedom.
 It certainly played a similar role in Canadian history.